History of FC Basel (1939–1965): Jules Düblin, chairman (1946–1959)

-There were fourteen teams contesting in the league.
-Basel won 17 of the 26 games, losing only once, and they scored 72 goals conceding 38.
-Basel won the championship four points clear of Young Boys in second position and ten points ahead of Grasshopper Club Zürich who were third.
-It was Basel's first league title.
-Josef Hügi was the team's top league goal scorer.
-He shared the title of the league top scorer with Eugen Meier (Young Boys) both having netted 32 times during the season.
-In the Swiss Cup Basel started in the 3rd principal round with a 10–0 win against Helvetia Bern and in the 4th round they beat Thun 5–0.
+At the beginning of the 1952–53 Nationalliga A season, René Bader became club trainer.
+Bader acted as player-manager and Willy Dürr was his assistant; Dürr stood at the sideline when Bader played.
+Basel won their first league title in the championship of the 1952–53 season, four points ahead of second place.
+Josef Hügi was the top league goal scorer, sharing the title with Eugen Meier from Young Boys, having scored 32 points each.
+In the Swiss Cup, Basel started in the 3rd principal round with a 10–0 win against Helvetia Bern and in the round of four they beat Thun 5–0.
 In the next round they won 4–1 against Grenchen.
 All three games were home ties.
-In the quarter-finals Basel were drawn away against Servette Genève and the tie went into extra time, Basel then losing 3–4.
+In the quarter-finals Basel were drawn away against Servette Genève, went into overtime, and lost 3–4.